Masuzu/Yui/README.md

 - Heap and heap sort.
 Merge sort
 - Radix tree implementation with insertion, deletion, search and auto-completion functionality based on the Damerau-Levenshtein distance
 - Quick select (finds the kth minimum element in average linear time)
+- Segment tree for logarithmic minimum retrieval in 1D range

 Additional reading
 ==================